slicebox/slicebox/README.md

 Installation
 ------------

-* Download a zipped distribution of slicebox from the [dist/](./dist) folder.
+* Download a zipped distribution of slicebox from [Bintray](https://bintray.com/karlsjostrand/slicebox/universal/_latestVersion) folder.
 * Unzip onto a suitable server computer.
 Any computer which is always on and which has a fixed (local or public) IP address will do.
-* Configure the service by editing the [conf/slicebox.conf](./src/main/resources/slicebox.conf) and [conf/http.conf](./src/main/resources/http.conf).
-The former contains the administrator username and password while the latter specifies hostname and port of the service.
+* Configure the service by editing [conf/slicebox.conf](./src/main/resources/application.conf).
+In particular, the administrator (superuser) username and password can be configured as well as the hostname and port of the service.
 * The `bin` folder contains start scripts for Windows and Linux/Unix/Mac OS.
 Make sure the service is started on server startup.

 Integration with Applications